PSMRI/ubi-beneficiary-backend/src/services/storage-providers/README.md

 Errors are logged using NestJS Logger and returned as `null` or `false` to allow graceful degradation.

-## Adding a New Storage Adapter
+## Extending the Storage Module

-To add a new storage adapter:
+To add additional storage adapters or extend functionality:

 1. Create a new adapter class implementing `IFileStorageService`: